-Wheeler family dedicated to keeping memories alive in Hahns Peak
+Wheeler family dedicated to keeping memories alive in Hahns Peak Village

 Family returns every 10 years to paint historic schoolhouse

-HAHNS PEAK — The summer wind blowing off Steamboat Lake whistles through the pines as a lone hiker climbs the Tombstone Nature Trail above the shimmering water.
+HAHNS PEAK VILLAGE — The summer wind blowing off Steamboat Lake whistles through the pines as a lone hiker climbs the Tombstone Nature Trail above the shimmering water.

 Sure enough, a tombstone can be found along the trail.
 Readers of the tombstone can become disconcerted when they realize the bones of two newborns lie underneath the dreamy carpet of native grass and flowers.

-But that’s part of the rich history of the Wheeler family who sacrificed much to homestead Hahns Peak after World War I.
+But that’s part of the rich history of the Wheeler family who sacrificed much to homestead Hahns Peak Village after World War I.

 While the family’s original cabin is now covered by Steamboat Lake, the descendants of James and Rose Wheeler still return almost every year to tell tales of their grandparents’ joys and miseries after settling the area.